-And answer all of your most pressing questions when it comes to these swim goggles.
+And answer all of your most pressing questions regarding these swim goggles.

 Let’s dive right in!